 Walking is a simple, low-impact activity that people of almost any age can do to help stay in shape, but there are still dangers.
 In order to keep yourself safe as a pedestrian, there are a few rules of thumb you need to keep in mind.
-This is doubly true if you find yourself walking on the road itself, and not on a footpath or sidewalk.
-To keep yourself safe while you’re out walking, remember these rules:
+This is doubly true if you find yourself traversing on the road itself, and not on a footpath or sidewalk.
+To keep yourself safe while you’re out, remember the following rules.

-If there is no sidewalk where you’re walking, walk on the side of the road where you’ll be facing oncoming traffic.
-That means that if cars drive on the right side of the road, as they do in North America, you should walk on the left.
-That way you’ll be able to see cars headed toward you, and give you a chance to dive or dodge out of the way if necessary.
+If there is no sidewalk, pedestrians should walk on the side of the road where you’ll be facing oncoming traffic.
+That means that if approaching vehicles are on the right side of the road, as they are in North America, you should travel on the left side.
+That way you’ll be able to see any oncoming vehicles have a chance to dive or dodge out of the way if necessary.
 If you’re a cyclist, though, you still need to ride in the same direction as traffic.

 If you aren’t on a sidewalk or in a separate lane from vehicle traffic, you should walk in a single file line.
-This gives the vehicle traffic the widest berth possible, so they’ll be able to avoid you more easily.
+This gives approaching vehicles the widest berth possible, so they’ll be able to avoid you more easily.
 This is even more important on curvy, narrow roads, where a car might only have a second or two to twitch the wheel and avoid running you over.
-It might be more comfortable to walk side-by-side, but it isn’t safe.
+It might be more fun to be side-by-side, but it isn’t safe.

 Be Aware of Runners and Cyclists

-You’ll need to share the road with runners and cyclists in addition to cars.
-Cyclists should alert you to their approach by yelling “passing on your left (or right)!”
+You’ll need to share the road with runners and cyclists in addition to motor vehicles.
+Cyclists should alert you to their approach by yelling out as they pass you “passing on your left (or right)!”
 Keep your ears open and move over to allow them to pass safely.
 Runners should signal their approach similarly.
-Cyclists aren’t as much of a danger as cars, but they’re moving quickly and can still break pedestrians’ bones or give concussions, so watch out.
+Cyclists aren’t as much of a danger as cars, but they’re moving quickly and can still break pedestrians’ bones or cause concussions, so watch out.

 Put Your Phone Away